 1. Educate Yourself

 Whether you're buying a home for the first time or the fifth time you will want to go into the process well educated on how it works, especially at a state-level.
 As with anything in life, you will want to know how to do something before you do it or you'll likely make a mistake and learn the hard way.
+You'll want to understand exactly what the best neighborhoods are for you and your lifestyle!

-The great thing about buying a home is that there is so much information on the
+The great thing about buying a home is that there is so much information on the internet that you can learn everything about what it's like to live in Charlotte without even ever visiting!

 2. Find Money